 Employment history plays a role in every job application, no matter what field you’re in.
 Employers look at a candidate’s employment history to learn more about what types of jobs they’ve had and what kind of employee they’ve been.
 It’s not uncommon for a candidate to have a poor recommendation or dead-end job in their history.
 These are sometimes related to unfortunate events like personality conflicts or other easily explained mishaps.
 However, a history of poor recommendations or short-lived jobs is a common red flag for employers.

 False or Incomplete Application Information

-As with any type of job, it’s important for potential employees to be as honest and forthcoming as possible on their applications.
+As with any type of job, it’s important for potential employees to be as honest and forthcoming as possible during the police background check process, as well as on their application.
 False or incomplete information on an application or resume raises a few red flags for employers, who will likely wonder what their candidate is hiding.
 Honesty and integrity are vital in the criminal justice field, so police agencies keep an eye out for anyone who doesn’t follow these principles throughout the application process.

-It’s important for police agencies to keep an eye out for these incidents and behaviors throughout the hiring process.
+It’s important for police agencies to keep an eye out for disqualifications for becoming a police officer throughout the hiring process.
 By enlisting the help of a professional background screening company, agencies can ensure that every member of their force is committed to upholding both the law and its values.
 PSI Background Screening helps agencies, companies, and other employers hire the best candidates for their teams, thus creating a safer and more successful workforce, no matter what field they’re in.